 The mission of the Idaho Lottery is to responsibly provide entertaining games with a high degree of integrity to maximize the dividends for public schools and buildings.
 Historically, Lottery dividends are shared by Idaho's Public School Building Account and the Permanent Building Fund.
-A statute change in 2009, which sunsets in 2014, sets aside a portion of Lottery funds above the Fiscal Year 2008 funding level of $34 million for the Bond Levy Equalization Fund.
-This year, the Bond Levy Equalization Fund will receive $2.5 million, bringing the two-year total to $3.5 million since the law was changed.
+A statute change in 2009, sets aside a portion of Lottery funds above the Fiscal Year 2008 funding level of $34 million for the Bond Levy Equalization Fund.

-The Idaho Lottery responsibly provides a variety of entertaining games featuring Powerball, Scratch™ tickets, and PullTabs with a high degree of integrity to maximize the dividend for Idaho public schools and the permanent building fund.
-Since their inception in 1989, the Idaho Lottery has sold over $2.1 billion in products, awarded nearly $1.2 billion in prizes to players, returned more than $117.1 million in retail commissions, and distributed more than $510.8 million in Lottery dividends to state public schools and buildings.
+Since their inception in 1989, the Idaho Lottery has sold over $3 billion in products, awarded nearly $1.77 billion in prizes to players, returned more than $160 million in retail commissions, and distributed more than $694.5 million in Lottery dividends to state public schools and buildings.

 The Idaho Lottery is composed of the Lottery Commission and the Idaho Lottery staff.
 The Governor appoints the five-member commission and each member serves for four years.
 The Commission adopts rules for the agency, approves contracts and monitors all Lottery operations.
 Executive Director Jeffrey R. Anderson serves at the pleasure of the Governor.
 The Director is responsible for overseeing day-to-day Lottery operations, including security, marketing, sales, media relations, warehousing and inventory control, information systems and fiscal management.